 - The type of cover you select.
-A stand alone hospital or extras policy is likewise going to be cheaper than taking out a combined policy.
+A stand-alone hospital or extras policy is generally going to cost less than taking out a combined policy.

-- Your marital status.
-Singles policies are also going to attract lower premiums than couple or family policies, as there are less individuals to insure.
+- Your relationship status.
+Singles policies are also going to attract lower premiums than couple or family policies, as there are fewer individuals to insure.

 - Where you live.
 Health services can cost more or less in different states and territories, while the claims profile is also different and can therefore affect premium amounts.

 - Your age when you are insured.
 If you take out cover after the 30th of June following your 31st birthday your premiums are raised by the Lifetime Health Cover loading.

 - Your income.
 Your annual income determines whether or not you are eligible to receive the private health insurance rebate, or what the rebate percentage is.

 How and when you pay your premiums matter